 The time to start making trahana is in early fall after the harvest is done.
 Milk, usually goat’s milk, is poured into churns and made into yoghurt.
 It’s switched into clean churns daily with more and more milk added each time.
 Once the milk has fermented, wheat is mixed in along with lemon juice and a few spices.
 In some regions vegetables are also incorporated into the mix.
 The concoction is then boiled until it sets and forms a solid dough.
 The dough is cut into small pieces and placed onto large tables covered with cloth.
 Protective tulle is used to cover the dough.
 The tables are taken outside so that the trahana can dry in the hot sun.
 Usually, there is a designated person such as a child whose job is to guard the trahana from the elements and from animals.
 If there is no one to guard it, the trahana is moved indoors.

-This is a bag of trahana sold by Greek Internet Market.
+Trahana comes in sweet and sourdough varieties.
+In my opinion, sourdough is the best way to go!
+Above, a bag of trahana sold by Greek Internet Market.

 It's also available through Titan Foods, a large Greek grocery store in Astoria NY.